In the series, we move on to talking about wet wipe substrate and looking at the fibre types found in wet wipes.

 2.Typical Fiber types in spun-lace for wet wipes

-Here is a list of the typical fiber types that can be found in wet wipes and their properties:
+Here is a list of the typical fibre types that can be found in wet wipes and their properties:

 (1)Polyester (PET) & Polypropylene (PP)

-These plastic fibers are made through extruding molten polymer through small holes.
+These plastic fibres are made through extruding molten polymer through small holes.
 They are widely used in producing wet wipes as they are renowned for having good strength.
-The disadvantage to these fibers is they have poor absorbency due to being naturally hydrophobic.
+The disadvantage to these fibres is they have poor absorbency due to being naturally hydrophobic.

 (2)Viscose (Rayon in the USA) & Tencel